openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   component to a unit.
 Students cannot contribute to a content-specific discussion topic until the release date of the section that contains it.

-  For more information, see :ref:`Working with Discussion Components` and :ref:`Organizing_discussions`.
+  For more information, see `Working with Discussion Components`_ and `Creating Discussion Topics for Your Course`_.

 .. _Course Accordion: